 Our partners have been exploring the flats and reefs off Port Sudan since 2011 with amazing results.
 At first, the hype was all about about the world class trigger fishing this destination offers.
 Then we started seeing more and more fly caught GTs from Sudan and once we were digging deeper, we realised that they have an impressive amount of other species.
 The variety of fish here is extraordinary.

 Port Sudan is a very sparsely populated area and far away from the security issues in South Sudan: The neighbouring country where political unrest has cast a shadow over the Sudanese tourism potential.
 For years, thousands of tourists have visited Port Sudan and its friendly people, and today Sudan’s diving industry is growing rapidly.

 Sudan is a mothership operation where a couple of smaller boats will take anglers and guides to the flats.
 Once you have left Port Sudan you will have six long days of saltwater fly fishing ahead of you.
-But bring both your heavy guns and your A-game.
-GT on the fly is not easy.

 If you’re up for it – check your backing and join us in Sudan!